-Exclusive: J&J warns patients of insulin pump cyber bug, low hacking risk
+Exclusive: J&J warns diabetic patients - Insulin pump vulnerable to hacking

-Johnson & Johnson is telling patients that it has learned of a cyber security bug in one of its insulin pumps that a hacker could exploit to overdose diabetic patients with insulin, though it describes the hacking risk as low.
+Johnson & Johnson is telling patients that it has learned of a security vulnerability in one of its insulin pumps that a hacker could exploit to overdose diabetic patients with insulin, though it describes the risk as low.

-J&J executives told Reuters they knew of no examples of attempted attacks on the device, the J&J Animas OneTouch Ping insulin pump.
+J&J executives told Reuters they knew of no examples of attempted hacking attacks on the device, the J&J Animas OneTouch Ping insulin pump.
 The company is nonetheless warning customers and providing advice on how to fix the problem.

-"The probability of unauthorized access to the OneTouch Ping system is extremely low," the company said in letters mailed out on Monday to doctors and about 114,000 patients in the United States and Canada who use the device.
+"The probability of unauthorized access to the OneTouch Ping system is extremely low," the company said in letters sent on Monday to doctors and about 114,000 patients who use the device in the United States and Canada.

+"It would require technical expertise, sophisticated equipment and proximity to the pump, as the OneTouch Ping system is not connected to the internet or to any external network."

 A copy of the text of the letter was made available to Reuters.

-The warning is being delivered a month after a prominent short seller and cyber security research firm went public with allegations of potentially life-threatening cyber vulnerabilities in heart devices from St. Jude Medical Inc.

-St. Jude said the allegations were false as its shares tumbled and the U.S. Food and Drug Administration began an investigation.

-The U.S. Food and Drug Administration is preparing to release formal guidance on how medical device makers should handle reports about cyber vulnerabilities.
-J&J said it reviewed the matter with the FDA before sending the letter.

-An early draft of that guidance, which was released in January for public comments, calls for device makers to work with security researchers, identify steps to mitigate risks, and provide patients with information about bugs so they can "make informed decisions" about device use.

-The FDA declined comment on J&J's handling of the vulnerability in the insulin pump, a medical device that patients attach to their bodies that injects insulin through catheters.
+Insulin pumps are medical devices that patients attach to their bodies that injects insulin through catheters.

-J&J executives told Reuters that they worked on the security problems with Jay Radcliffe, a diabetic and well-known medical-device hacking researcher with cyber security firm Rapid7 Inc who reported vulnerabilities in the pump to the company in April.

-The Animas OneTouch Ping is sold with a wireless remote control that patients can use to order the pump to dose insulin so that they do not need access to the device itself, which is typically worn under clothing and could be awkward to reach.
+The Animas OneTouch Ping, which was launched in 2008, is sold with a wireless remote control that patients can use to order the pump to dose insulin so that they do not need access to the device itself, which is typically worn under clothing and can be awkward to reach.

-Radcliffe said he identified ways for a hacker to spoof communications between the remote control and the OneTouch Ping insulin pump, potentially forcing it to deliver unauthorized insulin injections.
-Dosing a patient with too much insulin could cause hypoglycemia, or low blood sugar, which in extreme cases can be life threatening, said Brian Levy, chief medical officer with J&J's diabetes unit.
+Jay Radcliffe, a diabetic and researcher with cyber security firm Rapid7 Inc, said he had identified ways for a hacker to spoof communications between the remote control and the OneTouch Ping insulin pump, potentially forcing it to deliver unauthorized insulin injections.

-The system is vulnerable because those communications are not encrypted, or scrambled, to prevent hackers from gaining access to the device, Radcliffe said.
+The system is vulnerable because those communications are not encrypted, or scrambled, to prevent hackers from gaining access to the device, said Radcliffe, who reported vulnerabilities in the pump to J&J in April.

 Company technicians were able to replicate Radcliffe's findings, confirming that a hacker could order the pump to dose insulin from a distance of up to 25 feet, Levy said.
 He said such attacks are difficult to pull off because they require specialized technical expertise and sophisticated equipment.